sourcegraph/sourcegraph-public-snapshot/monitoring/README.md

   This is where the all service monitoring definitions lives.
   If you are editing monitoring, this is probably where you want to look - see the [Sourcegraph monitoring developer guide](https://about.sourcegraph.com/handbook/engineering/observability/monitoring).
 - _Generator_, defined in the nested [`monitoring/monitoring` package](./monitoring/README.md) package.
-  This is where the API for service monitoring definitions is defined, as well as the generator code.
+  This is where the API for service monitoring definitions is defined, as well as the generator code that provides the [above features](#features).

 All features and capabilities for developed for the generator should align with the [Sourcegraph monitoring pillars](https://about.sourcegraph.com/handbook/engineering/observability/monitoring_pillars).